 - The abstract theme is the general heading under which your abstract will be reviewed.
 Please choose the theme which best suits the subject of your abstract: Pathogenesis, Epidemiology, Treatment, or Prevention.

 If you have any questions regarding your abstract submission, please contact the registration office at email@example.com, phone +31 20 57273 15.

-- Work that has been previously published or presented at a national, regional or international meeting preferably should only be submitted provided that new findings and/or updated information is included.
+- Work that has been previously published or presented at a national, regional or international meeting preferably should only be submitted provided that new findings (e.g., relevant updates) information is included.

 - If the author neglects to provide these required details and justification, or if evidence of previous publication or presentation is found without new and/or updated information, the abstract will be rejected.

 Each author may present a maximum of two abstracts at the conference.
 The number of submissions, however, is not limited.
 Should an author have more than two abstracts accepted for presentation, a co-author must be named as presenting author for one or more abstracts.